armory/docs/content/en/borealis/quick-start/borealis-integrate.md

 exlcude_search: true
 ---

-## Requirements
+## {{% heading "prereq" %}}

 Before you get started, ensure that the requirements listed on [Requirements]({{< ref "borealis-requirements" >}}) are met and that you can log in to the [Armory Cloud Console](https://console.cloud.armory.io/).

 ## Create service account credentials

-Service account credentials are machine-to-machine client credentials that you use to authenticate the Borealis CLI with Armory's hosted cloud services when the CLI is used as part of an automated workflow.
-These are passed through the `clientID` and `clientSecret` parameters.
+Service account credentials are machine-to-machine client credentials that the Borealis CLI uses to authenticate with Armory's hosted cloud services when you use the CLI as part of an automated workflow.
+These credentials are passed through the `clientID` and `clientSecret` parameters.

 To create service account credentials, perform the following steps: